KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-1.md

 - Database: Store data in a structured way
 - Network: Routers, switch, DNS server

-IT Terminology
+IT Terminology:

 - Network: cables, routers and servers connected with each other
 - Router : A networking device that forwards data packets between computer networks.
-They know where to send your packets on the internet!
+They know where to send your packets on the internet
 - Switch: Takes a packet and send it to the correct server / client on your network Router Switch

-What is Cloud Computing:
+Cloud Computing:

-- Cloud computing is the on-demand deliver y of compute power, database storage, applications, and other IT resources
+- Cloud computing is the _on-demand_ delivery of compute power, database storage, applications, and other IT resources
 - Through a cloud services platform with pay-as-you-go pricing
 - You can provision exactly the right type and size of computing resources you need
 - You can access as many resources as you need, almost instantly
-- Simple way to access ser vers, storage, databases and a set of application ser vices
+- Simple way to access servers, storage, databases and a set of application services
 - Amazon Web Services owns and maintains the network-connected hardware required for these application services, while you provision and use what you need via a web application.

 The Deployment Models of the Cloud